-Yosemite Wedding “Venues”
+Yosemite Elopement “Venues”

 The two of us have spent quite a bit of time here in Yosemite.
 What started out as a summer job in the Yosemite Valley Village Store, quickly turned into a huge obsession with this park for both of us.
-That first summer (for me, Brian) turned into about 7 summers, and then I just figured why leave!
+That first summer (for me, Brian) turned into about 12 years!
+I just figured why leave!
 Working in the park offered tons of time to explore the park and rock climb every minute I could spare.
 Becky, who has also worked in the park for a few years, and has spent her time hiking high country trails, climbing in the valley, and is on the never-ending search for the best sunset spot ever seen — quite a task, but someones got to do it….
 Luckily we both agree that anytime you drive through California, Yosemite is just right around the corner and worth the extra time to stop in for a visit.

-Here in this post, we’re going to tell you some of our favorite Yosemite elopement locations.
+Here in this post, we’ll tell you some of our favorite Yosemite elopement locations.
 And of course, we’ll mention why, and some of the pros and cons of each place.
 All of these locations are super easy to get to and tend to be the top spots most photographers suggest.
 While these are pretty awesome locations, there are plenty of hidden places that can be unique to each and every couple we shoot.
 Some might involve a bit of hiking, and some could be a short jaunt from the car.
 We aren’t going to expose these hidden spots, hoping to not only preserve these locations but also allow us to hand tailor each elopement.

 One of the easier Yosemite elopement locations to get to for sure, but a bit of a drive.
 Glacier Point sits directly across from Half Dome and is one of the most popular locations in the park.
 The hardest part about getting here is the traffic on the way up.
-The 30 mile drive from the valley can take anywhere from 45 minutes to an hour and a half, but the views are breathtaking!
+The 30-mile drive from the valley can take anywhere from 45 minutes to an hour and a half, but the views are breathtaking!
 When you look over the edge the valley sits 3000 feet directly below you!

 Sunrise is amazing here, as well as sunset.
 This Yosemite elopement location might be our go-to if you are bringing any family or friends, and need to have any wheelchair/ADA access.
 The trail is paved and flat, and about a 5-minute walk from your car, and there is plenty of parking.
 There are bear lockers located in the parking lot, so make sure you empty your car of anything with a scent.
 Bathrooms are available here, but beware, they are composting toilets — so no running water.
 There’s a gift shop here as well.
 Glacier Point Road is seasonal, so expect it to be closed in the winter ( November – April).
 You can click here (nps.gov/yose) to check out current road conditions and weather forecasts.